Systemic and Digestive Enzymes

 Enzymes fall into two main categories: systemic enzymes and digestive enzymes.
 Some enzymes are made by your body, other enzymes are found naturally in certain foods or available as a supplement.
-Getting the right amount of enzymes in your body can help support digestion, reduce inflammation, and boost your immune system.
+Getting the right amount of enzymes in your body can help support digestion, support optimal mobility, and boost your immune system.

 Systemic enzymes support and maintain overall health.
 They help a wide variety of processes in the body and can be thought of like the lubrication that keeps the gears moving easy.
 Supplements with systemic enzymes may be taken to address specific health issues, but just as often are used to promote general body support.
 A few things that systemic enzymes help with include the breakdown of excess mucus, fibrin, toxins, allergens, and clotting factors.